dembart/intro-to-materials-informatics/lectures/lecture04/lecture4.md

 - Decide what to do

-<footer>Copypaste from CS 109a: Data Science,
+<footer> From CS 109a: Data Science,
 Effective Exploratory Data
 Analysis and Visualization by Pavlos Protopapas & Kevin Rader<a href="https://harvard-iacs.github.io/2018-CS109A/lectures/lecture-3/presentation/lecture3.pdf"> slide #23</a></footer>